sven-hash/docs/docs/run-nym-nodes/incentives.md

 Existing members of the Milhon testnet will be automatically moved over to Sandbox when it launches, as will the balances of their wallets and nodes.
 These balances are based on a snapshot taken at 15:00 UDT 20th December 2021.

 ### Joining the Sandbox Testnet as a new participant
-There will be a faucet available soon which can be used to request `NYMT` for using in the testnet.
-There will be updates on this soon - watch this space!
+There is a `NYMT` faucet [here](https://faucet.nymtech.net/).
+These tokens can be used to bond nodes and delegate to existing Sandbox nodes.

 :::caution
 If for any reason you lose your mnemonic, the tokens held in your account are lost, and they will **not** be able to be returned to you.
 :::